Nsit-Atai: Population

 According to the 2006 census result, Nsit Atai has a population of 37,318 male and 74,595 females.
 This is a total of 101,915 people.

 Education

 Nsit Atai Local Government Area has decent levels of educational institutions.
 They are pre-primary, primary and secondary schools.
 There are 13 pre-primary schools, 25 primary schools, 9 secondary schools and 26 adult education centers.
 Most of the schools are in decaying and deplorable conditions.
 The teacher to student ratio is 1:50 students per class.

+The local government houses the Permanent site of the National Youth Service Corps camp in Akwa Ibom State.

 Health

 Nsit Atai has one comprehensive health care center, one primary health center and two health posts.
 Some of the centers have been adequately equipped in terms of physical structures, facilities/equipment and personnel.

 Natural resources

 Mineral resources include crude oil deposits, commercial quantity of salt and high quality clay.

 Agricultural resources include plantain oil palm and palm produce.
 There is a preponderance of hardwood, timber, and wildlife.
 Agriculture provides employment and means of livelihood to the people of Nsit Atai.
 The land is generally fertile but the fertility rate is very low due to continuous activities which results in low productivity, income and low standard of living.